tthk/Invertible-USB-Mouse-Driver-Filter-Driver/README.md

 I decided to adapt the official [Firefly Microsoft USB mouse filter sample project](https://github.com/microsoft/Windows-driver-samples/tree/master/hid/firefly) in the [WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).
 This software needs to be a Windows Kernel Driver because it's the only way to access mouse telemetry for games.
 I'd expect miHoYo to release this very simple fix to their excellent game very soon, but in case you can't wait, I'm playing it very well now with this driver installed.

+Update 2/6/21: Code changed to match X & Y axis sensitivities.
+Currently, miHoYo apparently has about 3x differental between X & Y axis sensitivities.
+Compensate by multiplying Y axis by 3, but only in inverted mode.

 **What It Is:**

 A mouse filter driver for Windows x64 that allows on-the-fly toggling of Y axis.